mobialia/jmini3d/readme.md

  | /
  |------x
 ```
-The Axis system can be changed to the standard OpenGL system (-Z front, Y up) calling to JMini3d.useOpenglAxisSystem();
+The axis system can be changed to the standard OpenGL system (-Z front, Y up) calling to JMini3d.useOpenglAxisSystem();

 HUD Coordinates
 ===============